rafaeljiang23/3D-LAFM/README.md

 #### Instruction
 User should run the main scripts.
 Operation details are provided within the scripts.

-### 3. ChimeraX-AfmFormat_v2
+### 3. ChimeraX-AfmFormat_v3
 Note: These codes are developed to allow direct access to '.afm' file using ChimeraX (UCSF).
-Note: ChimeraX-AfmFormat (original version) has a bug for Windows system, which has been solved in version 2.
+Note: ChimeraX-AfmFormat (original version v1 and v2) has problems handling file directory/path, which has been solved in version 3.
 #### Main scripts:
 N/A